elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

 **Component** -- In example code: _User_

-- object to which additional functionality is added
+- object to which additional functionality gets added

 **Decorator** -- In example code: _DecoratedUser_

 - wraps around -- Component by maintaining a reference to it
 - defines an interface that is compatible with the interface of the Component
-- implements the additional functionality (addedMembers in diagram)
+- implements the additional functionality (addedMembers in the diagram)

 ```js
 let User = function (name) {